 Welcome to the New Year!
 The holidays are over and sadly, so is an end to all the holiday parties.
 After weeks of decadent food, many of us are looking to start the new year off on the right foot.
-We should also mention that while indulging in sweets, snacks, and processed foods is great every now and then, when we want to “reset,” we should give our bodies something easy to handle.
+We should also mention that while indulging in sweets, snacks, and processed foods is great now and then, when we want to “reset,” we should give our bodies something easy to handle.
 You don’t need to invest in that expensive juice cleanse.
-One of the greatest ways to do that is by eating healthy whole foods, plant-based recipes.
+One of the greatest ways to do that is by eating healthy whole food plant-based recipes.

-To see more detox recipes, check out 15 Cleansing Vegan Recipes to Detox Your System and then get ready to kick off the New Year with these 20 plant-based detox recipes!
+To see more detox recipes, check out 15 Cleansing Vegan Recipes to Detox Your System, and then get ready to kick off the New Year with these 20 plant-based detox recipes!

 1. Cleansing Detox Soup

 Source: Cleansing Detox Soup

 Shannon Leparski‘s Cleansing Detox Soup is packed with all the good stuff!
 Even though it’s oil-free, it’s full-flavored, thanks to fresh lemon juice, fresh ginger, bright turmeric, balancing cinnamon, and a touch of spicy cayenne.
 The soup’s leafy greens, broccoli, celery, and carrots will nourish you and make you feel whole.
 Enjoy this soup as a light lunch with a salad on the side.

 2. Rainbow Salad

 This Rainbow Salad by Pauline Hanuise will be your best friend whenever you want something light and refreshing, yet filling.
 That sounds like the right way to kick off the New Year!
 It will give your body all the benefits of a wide range of colorful vegetables that are great for detoxing like kale, purple cabbage, carrots, and avocado.